 I was overwhelmed by the kindness and generosity of Buddy & Steve, and notwithstanding the part that Maori carving culture has in this, it is a measure of the men involved, and I am profoundly grateful to them both for their support and friendship.
 The concept of sharing my carving knowledge is something I try to follow in my own life, but I'm finding it very difficult to meet anyone who wants to learn this art - sadly, it seems as if everybody is into instant gratification these days, and that you don’t get from jade carving!
 To help stimulate interest and the flow of information I have a "Carving Tips" blog on this site where I'm adding monthly items on how to carve.
 I hope you will check it out on a regular basis!

 My travels have meant my work is widely spread and pieces are in Australia, Canada, the Dominican Republic, Eire, France, Germany, Italy, Mozambique, NZ, South Africa, Switzerland, the UK and the USA.
 And I've been lucky enough to visit several of the areas where nephrite is found.
 As a result I’ve met many fascinating people through the industry, including Deborah Wilson from Vernon, British Columbia, with whom I took a great carving workshop.

-I’ve also been able to collect/purchase a wide variety of beautiful nephrite from Australia, Canada, NZ, Russia, Switzerland and the USA.
-And recently a piece I was told is from Afghanistan.
-I hold my scarce pounamu for Kiwis because of its strong cultural significance.
+I’ve also been able to collect/purchase a wide variety of beautiful rough nephrite from Australia, Canada, NZ, Russia, Switzerland and the USA.
+And recently a piece I was told is from the Pakistan/Afghanistan border region.
+I hold my precious pounamu for Kiwis because of its strong cultural significance.
 And I try to be an ambassador for Maori culture wherever we are in the world.